kheller18/data-structures-algorithms/questions/Node.md

           + `const { getSolutionInJavaScript, getSolutionInPython} = require("./utils")`

 15. What tools can be used to assure consistent code style?
-    + ESLint can be used with any IDE to ensure a consistent coding style which further helps in maintaining the codebase.
+    + `ESLint`: can be used with any IDE to ensure a consistent coding style which further helps in maintaining the codebase.

 16. What do you understand by callback hell?
+    + `CallBack Hell`: For the below example, we are passing callback functions and it makes the code unreadable and not maintainable, thus we should change the async logic to avoid this.
       ```
       async_A(function(){
         async_B(function(){